ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

 Basically, if you get a invalid record, just try again.
 The sequence will increment by one, and eventually you'll get a valid record.
 Yeah, dirty.

-There's a craftier solution, but it's a bit involved and so will be the subject of a separate post.
+There's a craftier solution, but it's a bit involved and so will be the subject of a [separate post](/2021/08/14/hacking-factories-part-2.html).

+## Wrapping Up (for now)

+In this post, we described:

+* How we want our UI to function to allow interaction with FactoryBot
+* How to use FactoryBot to discover factories and traits so that we can expose this information to a UI
+* A strategy to decouple our middleware and UI from the specific internals of FactoryBot
+* An approach to easily customizing the display of various factories and objects using a base presenter class developer can inherit from
+* Some cool Ruby metaprogramming to make defining presenters even more convenient

+Stay tuned to get even deeper into FactoryBot hackery where we find ourselves holding our breath and diving into non-exposed instance variables in order to work around the sequence x uniqueness validation problem!